 What did she find?
 Miscarriage risk rises sharply during a woman’s late 30s and reached nearly 100% by age 45.

 Rates of ectopic pregnancy also rose with age:

 (In Anderson’s study, stillbirth was defined as a loss after 28 weeks.
 In the U.S., any loss after 20 weeks is usually considered a stillbirth)

 Take heart though: as scary as the rise in stillbirths sounds, the risk remains under 1% through age 45.

 Anderson’s study’s findings parallel those of another large and well-studied sample: U.S. pregnancies conceived via IVF.

-As in Anderson’s study of Danish pregnancies, the uptick in miscarriage risk among IVF pregnancies occurs around age 38.
+Just as in Anderson’s study of Danish pregnancies, the uptick in miscarriage risk among IVF pregnancies begins at age 38.

 Intriguingly, the overall miscarriage rates among IVF pregnancies is lower than in the Denmark sample.
 This is probably due to selection effects.
-Only some women manage to become pregnant through IVF, and embryos transferred during IVF are chosen based on early signs of normal development, upping the odds of a succcessful pregnancy.
+Only some women manage to become pregnant through IVF, and embryos transferred during IVF are chosen based on early signs of normal development.
+Passing through these early hurdles likely ups the odds of a successful pregnancy.